nchaudh2/Arithmetic-expression-Evaluation/README.md

 # Data-Structures Project 1.

 Discription:
-arithmatic expression evaluation and rounding of integers.
+arithmatic expression evaluation and rounding of integers in C.